Programs Extreme Heat Events Resources Web Version: Extreme Heat Events Guidelines: User Guide for Health Care Workers and Health Administrators

 A quick reference with 5 things you need to know related to heat-induced illness.

-Order form for Fact Sheet: Community Care During Extreme Heat
+Order form for Fact Sheet: Health Facilities Preparation for Extreme Heat

-Order single copies or 100 sheet pads of this helpful fact sheet with recommendations and information for health care workers for community care during extreme heat.
+Order single copies or 100 sheet pads of this helpful fact sheet with recommendations and information for retirement and care facilities for preparation steps for extreme heat.

 Learn more